vedro-universe/vedro-docs/docs/tutorial/api/chapter2-data-models.md

 ## Wrap-up

-In this chapter, we've successfully enhanced our test by incorporating data models.
-Not only does this make our tests more robust by removing data dependency, but it also makes them easier to maintain and extend.
+In this chapter, we have successfully enhanced our test by incorporating data models.
+This not only makes our tests more robust by eliminating data dependency but also makes them easier to maintain and extend.

-In the next chapters, we'll dive deeper into advanced test scenarios, explore test organization, and further explore best practices in test automation.
+In the [next chapters](./chapter3-contexts.md), we'll dive deeper into advanced test scenarios, explore test organization, and further examine best practices in test automation.